hofmanndavid/easylayout/README.md

 ####4.
 Pull requests?

-I could twist your mind enough and you got convinced then hell yeah!
+If I could twist your mind enough to convince you then hell yeah!
 Please.
 Contributions are welcome!

 ## Thanks